Australia

 Garth O'Connor-Price

-Garth is a Director in our Restructuring & Insolvency division.
+Garth is a Partner in our Restructuring & Insolvency division.
 Garth specialises in SME distressed situations and draws on his experience to tailor solutions to client distress including voluntary administration, strategic restructuring advice, liquidation and safe harbour protection.
 He is a Chartered Accountant and holds ARITA’s Advanced Certifications in Insolvency and Restructuring & Turnaround.

 Read more >